stratospheric-dev/stratospheric-website/content/blog/stratospheric-1.9-release.md

 {{< responsiveimage "/images/releases/cloud-watch-dashboard.png" "Stratospheric Operational Amazon CloudWatch Dashboard" >}}

-While we explain the basic building blocks on how to create an Amazon CloudWatch dashboard with the AWS CDK, we never had a ready-to-use dashboard with key metrics for the Todo application.
+While we explain the basic building blocks on how to create an Amazon CloudWatch dashboard with the AWS CDK, so far, we've never had a ready-to-use dashboard with key metrics for the Todo application.

 The [`OperationalCloudWatchDasbord`](https://github.com/stratospheric-dev/stratospheric/blob/main/cdk/src/main/java/dev/stratospheric/todoapp/cdk/OperationalCloudWatchDashboard.java) fills this gap and visualizes the following information: